About New York Photonics

 New York Photonics: Where entrepreneurial vision meets next-edge research.

-New York has hundreds of optics, photonics and imaging companies clustered into active regional collaborations.
-These regions are home to hundreds of organizations and companies that can deliver
+New York has hundreds of optics, photonics and imaging companies, many with active regional collaborations.
+Rochester, NY stands out for number of companies and historical legacy.

 Bausch & Lomb, Corning, Kodak and Xerox, make this region a research and manufacturing hub, rich with knowledge, experience and innovation in optics manufacturing, metrology and imaging.